HipHarpAcademy.com presents Deborah Henson-Conant’s

 This isn’t just a series of training videos.
 You also get my hands-on video direction and the luxury of 8 weeks to explore and expand, with weekly chats, answers to your questions, the potential for video feedback on the homework and final project you submit – PLUS lots of fun!

-The 2017 Session begins Oct.
+Registration for the 2017 Guided “Hip Harp Toolkit” began Oct.
 18 and runs through the 3rd week of December (with Thanksgiving Week off) – and includes a review session in January 2018.
+Registration for the Guided version of “Hip Harp Toolkit” is closed for 2017.
+To get on the First-to-Know list for this and other Hip Harp Academy courses for harpists, download my Freebies.

 This course is especially good for creating impromptu arrangements & quick repertoires